trinodb/trino/docs/src/main/sphinx/connector/pinot.rst

                                                                      Pinot returns hostnames and not IP addresses.
 ``pinot.connection-timeout``                              No         Pinot connection timeout, default is ``15s``.
 ``pinot.metadata-expiry``                                 No         Pinot metadata expiration time, default is ``2m``.
-``pinot.request-timeout``                                 No         The timeout for Pinot requests.
-Increasing this can reduce timeouts if DNS
-                                                                     resolution is slow.
 ``pinot.controller.authentication.type``                  No         Pinot authentication method for controller requests.
 Allowed values are
                                                                      ``NONE`` and ``PASSWORD`` - defaults to ``NONE`` which is no authentication.
 ``pinot.controller.authentication.user``                  No         Controller username for basic authentication method.